 - Reckless Driving

-The preceding list does not include every misdemeanor that exists under the Texas Penal Code but instead consists of the most common charges prosecuted in the Dallas / Fort Worth Metroplex.
+The preceding list does not include every offense that exists under the Texas Penal Code but instead consists of the most common charges prosecuted in the Dallas / Fort Worth Metroplex.

 Misdemeanors are generally considered less serious offenses than felony offenses and usually result in less severe penalties and repercussions.
 A conviction for a felony offense is typically punishable by confinement in state prison for more than one year, and misdemeanor offense convictions are generally punishable by confinement in county jail for one year or less.

-Additionally, fines for misdemeanor offenses are usually less than fines for felony convictions.
+Additionally, fines are usually less than fines for felony convictions.
 However, anyone who is considered a habitual or repeat offender can face greater penalties and punishments than first-time offenders.

 Texas law defines misdemeanor offenses as any criminal offense that is less serious than a felony offense and is punishable by any term less than one year in jail.
 The Tex.
 Penal Code § 12.03 defines various classifications of misdemeanor offenses in Texas.

-The three types of misdemeanor offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C, to the most serious, Class A. They are classified as follows:
+The three types of offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C, to the most serious, Class A. They are classified as follows:

 - Class C Misdemeanor